cmu-mfi/rtc/doc/Vision/Installation.md

     CUDA_VISIBLE_DEVICES=1 python scripts/train_residual_flow.py --config-name <path/to/taxpose/training/config>
     ```

-  - Training will take a few hours to complete.
-Monitor the training progress on WANDB dashboard.
+  - Training will take many hours to complete.
+Monitor the training progress on the WANDB dashboard.

   - Update the `training.model_config` parameter in the `place_object.yaml` file with the `<path/to/taxpose/training/config>`